 A 39% increase in Xbox revenue is thought to have been driven by Fortnite

-It’s quite conceivable that if you were a mature adult with no children in your care, that one of the biggest cultural phenomena of 2018 could have completely passed you by.
+It’s quite conceivable that if you were a mature adult with no children in your care, that one of the biggest cultural phenomena of the last couple of years could have completely passed you by.
 But one of the very biggest worldwide cultural phenomena of this century Fortnite certainly is.

 Led by trendsetters and celebrities, the mobile phones, computers, and television screens of millions of children and young adults around the world are lighting up with the fast paced, cartoonish shooting action of Fortnite.
 Indeed, even if you haven’t heard of it, Fortnite’s cultural impact is such that even members of the famously out-of-touch British royal family have (and are wringing their hands over its malign influence – a sure sign of cultural significance).